univention/ucs-school/README.md

 Please read the [contributing guide](./CONTRIBUTING.md) to find more information about the UCS@school development process, how to propose bugfixes and improvements.
 The [Code of Conduct contains guidelines](./CONTRIBUTING.md#code-of-conduct) we expect project participants to adhere to.

+For more information regarding developing within this repository, please read the [Development README](README.dev.md).

 ## License